 I've had couples invite friends they've made while on holidays and also the staff at their resort.
 It's your unique adventure.

-If you're inviting guests from home, I recommend giving no less than six months' notice.
+If you're inviting guests from home, I recommend giving at least six months' notice.
 This way, they can prepare and save their pennies.
 Give them a traditional invitation and show your renewal the respect it deserves.

 PS: Don't ask for gifts.
 They're taking a vacation to celebrate with you - and their presence is the present.